Coco Austin Proves Her Love Of Bikinis As She Shares Latest Photos From Miami Trip

 Coco Austin isn’t shy when it comes to flaunting her toned bikini body, and her trip to Miami was no exception.

-The 37-year-old fitness model proudly displayed her figure— curves and all— this past week as she and Ice T vacationed in sunny Florida.
+The 37-year-old fitness model proudly displayed her figure — curves and all — this past week as she and Ice T vacationed in sunny Florida.
 Of course, the photos included Coco’s mini-me, baby Chanel Nicole.
 Austin stated she would even live in a swimsuit if the weather permitted, however, it’s much too cold in New York this time of year for her to do so.

 “I would live in a swimsuit if I lived near a tropical place”